semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

     yarn add @semaphore-protocol/identity @semaphore-protocol/group @semaphore-protocol/proof --dev
     ```

-    For more information about the JS libraries, see the [semaphore.js](https://github.com/semaphore-protocol/semaphore.js) repository.
+    For more information about the Semaphore JavaScript libraries, see the [semaphore.js](https://github.com/semaphore-protocol/semaphore.js) repository.

 ## Create the Semaphore contract